 - Top with your fave garnishes, if you’re feeling shmancy.
 I’m ever partial to freshly chopped cilantro and a squeeze of fresh lime.
 Go with whatever you love.

-- If you have extra time while waiting for the rice to cook, try this Chunky Guac… or this amazing Fresh Salsa…waaayyy good.
+- If you have extra time while waiting for the rice to cook, try this Chunky Guacamole… or this amazing Fresh Salsa…waaayyy good.

 Fun Flavor Variations and Substitutions